muzudho/KifuwarabeFighter2/README.md

 Folder Explain
 ==============
 *KifuwarabeFighter2* This folder is all files for Unity.
 *KifuwarabeFighter2_meta* This folder is not include release game.
-This is source material.
+This is a source material or tool.